 Endorsement We are an educational affiliate of the BCS, the chartered professional body for IT in the UK.

-Endorsement The School of Computing, Mathematics and Digital Technology is a member of the Oracle Academy.
+Endorsement The Department of Computing and Mathematics is a member of the Oracle Academy.

 Endorsement We are an Academy of the Computer Technology Industry Association and deliver their partner programme which provides a pathway for students towards a rewarding, high-growth IT career.